valentina98/DL2_InstanceDiffusion/blogpost.md

 ## **Future Work**

-Future work could focus on enhancing the model's spatial understanding by incorporating object ordering into the input.
-This enhancement will require the integration of a dataset that provides depth or object order information, such as the NYU Depth Dataset V2 or the KITTI Vision Benchmark Suite.
-The model will require adjustments to effectively interpret this spatial data, followed by comprehensive retraining to ensure it accurately reflects the depth and positional relationships of objects, thus improving the realism and contextual accuracy of the generated images.
+Future work could aim to improve the model's spatial understanding by incorporating object ordering into the input.
+This would involve integrating a dataset that includes depth or object order information and retraining the model to capture the positional relationships of objects.
+Additionally, this approach could enable the use of the Multi-instance Sampler with a crop-and-paste method, addressing issues related to the close proximity and overlap of objects, and enhancing the contextual accuracy of the generated images.

 ## **Conclusion**